seek-oss/wingman/fe/lib/components/BrandSelect/README.md

 Optional:

 - `client`: An `ApolloClient` instance.
 By default BrandSelect uses the client passed down via context, but a different client can be passed in.
-- `onChange`: Callback function that is supplied an [AdvertisementBranding identifier](https://developer.seek.com/schema/#/named-type/AdvertisementBranding/field/id) on brand selection.
+- `onSelect`: Callback function that is supplied an [AdvertisementBranding identifier](https://developer.seek.com/schema/#/named-type/AdvertisementBranding/field/id) on brand selection.

-Extends:
+- `pageSize`: A number of branding per page.

-- You may pass through various HTML input field props including: `id`, `name`, `label`
+- `initialBrandId`: An initial [AdvertisementBranding identifier](https://developer.seek.com/schema/#/named-type/AdvertisementBranding/field/id) to be selected in a paginated list of advertisement brandings.

 ### Usage